SpectraL519/cpp-gl/docs/topologies.md

     - For directed graphs: for each edge $(v_i, v_j)$ of a *normal* regular binary tree, an additional edge is added - $(v_j, v_i)$
     - For undirected edges: equivalent to `regular_binary_tree(n_vertices)`
   - *Parameters*:
-    - `depth: types::size_type` - the leaf depth of the generated binary tree graph
+    - `depth: size_type` - the leaf depth of the generated binary tree graph
   - *Return type*: `GraphType`
   - *Defined in*: [gl/topology/binary_tree.hpp](/include/gl/topology/binary_tree.hpp)